AM869/SampleCarShopOnlineManagement/README.md

 <p>- search for better caching solution (try same project with hibernate?)</p>
 <p>- add search functionality, and maybe some parametrized query search (hibernate?)
 </p>
+<h3>Whats is added</h3>
+<p>-added server-side image-resize, retaining original aspect ration, for user uploaded images in case they are over some large limit in pixels(>1200px width or height), this also greatly reduces photo size making it easier for server to serve images a lot faster </p>
+<p>-added some temp pagination: cars presented in groups of five</p>
+<p>-added some temp server-side cache in the form of context attribute arraylist.
+A Context initialized (ScheduledExecutorService) thread queries database every 15 seconds for new entries and updates our context attribute arraylist that is holding info for all our cars.
+This arraylist will be used to serve user requests for the main site content.</p>